Set up and use iCloud Photos

-Select the photos and videos that you want to download.
+Select the photos and videos you want to download.

-To download in the highest resolution, click thein the upper-right corner of the window.
+To download in the highest resolution, click thein the top right-hand corner of the window.
 Or click the , then click More Download Options.

 To download in the format most compatible for your device, JPEG or H.264, select Most Compatible.
 To download your content as it was originally captured or imported, select Unmodified Original.